alankemsley/safe-chat/README.md

-# safe-chat
+# SafeChat
-SafeChat: A messaging app that keeps your chats safe from prying eyes.
+## The messaging app that keeps you safe from prying eyes.